March 29, 2022

 At BNP Paribas Cardif, actuarial profession is at the heart of our business and plays a role right up to the Executive Committee where several members are actuaries, starting with Pauline Leclerc-Glorieux, Chief Executive Officer.
-In total, 500 actuaries in 33 countries in Europe, Asia and Latin America work in different strategic areas:
+In total, 700 actuaries in more than 30 countries in Europe, Asia and Latin America work in different strategic areas:

 • Risk monitoring